About

 Commitment

-Signatories recognize the important role that verification mechanisms play in providing unbiased information.
-For each step in the assessment of climate alignment, Signatories will rely exclusively on data types, data sources and service providers identified in the Technical Guidance.
+Signatories recognise the important role that verification mechanisms play in providing unbiased information.
+For each step in the assessment of climate alignment, signatories will rely on data types, data sources and service providers' collaboration as outlined in the Technical Guidance.

 Principle 3